The Bullmastiff is one of the most beloved of large dog breeds.

 And there’s a lot of body to cover!
 The Bullmastiff is not, by any means, a small dog.

-Females stand between twenty-four and twenty-six inches tall at the withers, with the range for males being twenty-five to twenty-seven inches, again according to the American Kennel Club.
+Females stand between twenty-four and twenty-six inches tall at the withers, with the range for males being twenty-five to twenty-seven inches.

 They’re also not a particularly lightweight animal, with males weighing as much as 130 pounds, with an average of about 120 pounds.